hbctraining/Intro-to-R-online-Catalyst/lessons/1B_Segment_1_Video_B.md

 # 3+5
 ```

-Finally, code and workflow are more reproducible if we can document everything that we do.
+When creating scripts for your own analyses, be sure to comment liberally.
+This will help future you and other collaborators know what each line of code (or code block) was meant to do.
+Your code and workflow are much more reproducible with documentation.
 Remember, our end goal is not just to "do stuff", but to do it in a way that anyone can easily and exactly replicate our workflow and results.
-All code should be written in the script editor and saved to file, rather than working in the console.
-The R console should be mainly used to inspect objects, test a function or get help.

 ## Interacting with data in R

-R is commonly used for handling big data, and so it only makes sense that we learn about R in the context of some kind of relevant data.
+Next, let's get some data setup in our project.
+R is commonly used for handling big data, and so it only makes sense that we learn about R in the context of some dataset.
 Let's take a few minutes to add files to our working directory and familiarize ourselves with the dataset.

-You can access the files we need for this workshop using the links provided below the video.
-If you right click on the link, and "Save link as..".
-Choose `~/Desktop/Intro-to-R/data` as the destination of the file.
-You should now see the file appear in your working directory. **We will discuss these files a bit later in the lesson.**
+You can access the files we need for this workshop using the links provided below the segment video.
+If you right click on the link, and "Save link as.." you should see a file explorer window open.
+Navigate to the location on your filesystem where you have created the `Intro-to-R` project, then click on the `data` folder.
+You will need to do this for each of the two files.

-* Download the **normalized counts file** by right clicking on [this link](https://raw.githubusercontent.com/hbc/NGS_Data_Analysis_Course/master/sessionII/data/counts.rpkm.csv)
-* Download **metadata file** using [this link](https://github.com/hbc/NGS_Data_Analysis_Course/raw/master/sessionII/data/mouse_exp_design.csv)

-> *NOTE:* If the files download automatically to some other location on your laptop, you can move them to the your working directory using your file explorer or finder (outside RStudio), or navigating to the files in the `Files` tab of the bottom right panel of RStudio
+**Do we just have the files in our data folder, already populated?
+We won't have a link to show as example**

+Once you have done so, you can go back to your RStudio window and take a look at your workinf directory.
+If you click on the data fiolder you should see the two files there...

 ### The dataset